“Television is the menace that everyone loves to hate but can’t seem to live without.” —Paddy Chayevsky

 1. Set the Example.
 Sorry to start with the toughest one, but there is nowhere else to start.
 Children will always gravitate toward the modeled behaviors of their parents.
 If they see you reading a book, they are more likely to read.
 And if they see you watching television, so will they.

 2. Be the Parent.
-It is your job to encourage healthy behaviors and limit unhealthy ones – sometimes this means making unpopular decisions.
+It is your job to encourage healthy behaviors and limit unhealthy ones – sometimes this means making unpopular decisions like limiting your children’s screen time.
 Make these tough decisions for your children.
 And always go the next step of explaining why you have made the decision – this will help them follow through and someday choose it for themselves.

 3. Set Limited Viewing Times.
 If you are not going to turn off the television completely, choose the appropriate television viewing windows for your kids.
 It is much easier to limit their viewing habit if they understand that they can only watch one show in the morning and one show after school (as just an example).